Reading Comprehension Test 11

 Question 7 |

 One of the most magnificent touristic sights in the Black Sea region of Turkey is the Sumela Monastery.
-The white walls of the monastery stand out sharply from the one thousand-foot cliff which it was carved out of.
-It is a seven-storey complex which was carved into the walls of the cliff.
-Monks had lived in the caves of this cliff for hundreds of years before it reached its final form.
-It was abandoned in 1923 and left to waste for decades.
+The white walls of the monastery stand out sharply against the one-thousand-foot cliff from which it was carved.
+It is a seven-storey complex that was carved into the cliff walls.
+Monks had lived in the caves of this cliff for hundreds of years before the monastery reached its final form.
+It was abandoned in 1923 and left to decay for decades.

 The Sumela Monastery is unique because _____.